Reflecting Australia’s Immigration Detention Issue in relation to Article 9 of the ICCPR

 Top 2 Political Feasibility

-Although many prominent scholars embrace such idea as the fundamental legal principle hardly to be confronted, judge Antonio Cassese has criticized ‘less on principle’ yet more on ‘a realpolitik assessment of how far governments could be expected to go in limiting their own sovereignty’.
+Although many prominent scholars embrace such an idea as a fundamental legal principle that is difficult to confront, Judge Antonio Cassese has criticized it ‘less on principle’ yet more on ‘a realpolitik assessment of how far governments could be expected to go in limiting their own sovereignty’.
 [14] He went further to paint it as pure ‘naive to think that States will submit domestic HR violations on their own territory to binding international judicial scrutiny’.
 [15]

 Philip illustrated several possible scenarios: